Dannamyt/Dannamyt/README.md

 - 👋 Hi, I’m Dannamyt
-- 👀 I’m interested in building Java Projects
+- 👀 I’m a Front-End Developer
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on building projects with fellow beginners
-- 📫 How to reach me ...Email:volamide4@gmail.com
+- 📫 Email:volamide4@gmail.com

 <!---
 Dannamyt/Dannamyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.